ibaiba2112/ibaiba2112/README.md

 - 👋 Hi, I’m @ibaiba2112
 - 📫 How to reach me -> ibaiba2112@gmail.com
-- ⚡ Fun fact: Bananas are berries 💀💀💀

 <!---
 ibaiba2112/ibaiba2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.